notaryproject/ratify-web/docs/quickstarts/quickstart-manual.md

 # Manual Quick Start Steps

-This document outlines the **manual** production ready steps to install Ratify with Gatekeeper in admission control scenarios.
-Please refer to the [README.MD](../quick-start.mdx) for recommended install steps.
+This document outlines the **manual** production ready steps to install the latest development version of Ratify with Gatekeeper in admission control scenarios.
+Please refer to the [Quick Start](../quick-start.mdx) for recommended install steps.

 Prerequisites:

-- Kubernetes v1.20 or higher
+- Kubernetes v1.30+, Minikube is used in this guide
+- kubectl v1.30+
+- Helm v3.0+
-- OPA Gatekeeper v3.10 or higher
+- OPA Gatekeeper v3.18+

 ## Step 1: Setup Gatekeeper with [external data](https://open-policy-agent.github.io/gatekeeper/website/docs/externaldata)